Larkspur, or A Necromancer’s Romance

 “Who shall be given the honor of your care?”

 “Whoever is ill,” he replied.
 “I may not be able to open my own practice with the duties of my land taking precedent, but I will make the rounds at local hospitals and care for those of my household.”

-“If that is the case, then you are always welcome to my mountains, with full privileges.”
+“If that is the case, then you are always welcome to my mountains, Your Graceful Highness.”

 “That is most kind, Bastoni.”
 Before he could say more, her perfume caught his attention.
 Honeysuckles.
 Memories of summers spent at play filled his head.
 He turned again in search of her and found her smiling, aware of how they circled each other.

 She hid behind the fan in her right hand—‘follow me.’
 His heart fluttered and his breath hitched.
 He took a step toward her to ask her to dance, but she was already being led away by another.
 Her dance card hung full from her wrist.
 It seemed the comte’s daughter was occupied for the evening, and it would not do to pursue her.

 Yet, the duc excused himself and did just that, only paying enough attention to those around him to avoid suspicion of his intentions.
 He was near enough that when the dance set changed, he could ask for her.

 Their eyes met again.
 She was ignoring her partner in his favor, keeping strict form and looking over the man’s shoulder rather than into his eyes.
 Her fan was closed, but as she was turned away, she dropped it open—‘ask me to dance.’

 He cut in at her request, and the other noble graciously let his duc have the young woman’s attention.

 “Lady Elizabeth,” he said, wrapping an arm around her, “Do you fear we may not see each other again?”
 He was awash in the scent of summer, though it was barely springtime.